Víctor Manuel Ortiz

 Víctor Manuel "Manolito" Ortiz Díaz (31 January 1965 – 3 November 2021) was a Puerto Rican politician and former mayor of Gurabo.
 Ortiz was affiliated with the New Progressive Party (PNP) and served as mayor from 2005 to 2016.
-Has BA degree in business administration from the University of Puerto Rico at Humacao.
+Has BBA degree in business administration from the University of Puerto Rico at Humacao.

 On 7 December 2016, Ortiz was arrested for charges related to extortion and soliciting a bribe.
 He was suspended and later fired from his post as mayor.
 He was succeeded by Rosachely Rivera Santana.

 Ortiz died on 3 November 2021.
+He was buried at Del Pilar Gurabo Municipal Cemetery #1 in Gurabo, Puerto Rico.